lake-wg/edhoc/draft-selander-lake-traces.md

      ?
 EAD_3
     )

 Since ID_CRED_I contains a single 'kid' parameter, only the int -10 is included in the plaintext.

 ~~~~~~~~
 P_3ae (CBOR Sequence) (10 bytes)
-29 48 b1 b6 ba a5 b7 8c cd 39
+29 48 db 0b 8f 75 27 09 53 da
 ~~~~~~~~

 I constructs the associated data for message_3: